earth-andrew/MIDAS-Senegal/README.md

-# MIDAS_Bangladesh
+# MIDAS_Senegal

-This is the complete application of MIDAS used to simulate internal migration in Bangladesh under expected flooding up to 2100 under RCP2.6, 4.5 and 8.5.
+This is a draft version of an application of MIDAS to mobility in Senegal.

-To run the application on your machine, copy the 'MIDAS Bangladesh Application' folder.
+To run the application on your machine, maintain folder structure on your machine.
 Files and subdirectories are as follows:

 runMIDAS.m:  Runs one simulation of MIDAS Bangladesh